wenyang/azureml-v2-preview/docs/overview/concepts/endpoints/batch-endpoint/batch-endpoint.rst

 Activate the new deployment
 ---------------------------

-Activate the new deployment by switching the traffic (can only be 0 or 100).
+When invoke an endpoint, the deployment with 100 traffic is in use.
+Use below command to activate the new deployment by switching the traffic (can only be 0 or 100).
 Now you can invoke a batch scoring job with this new deployment.

 .. code-block:: bash

   az ml endpoint update --name mybatchendpoint --type batch --traffic autolog_deployment:100

+Use ``endpoint show`` to check which deployment takes 100 traffic, or follow below steps to check from UI.

+1. In AML Studio, go to `Endpoints` page, click `Pipeline endpoints` tab.
+2. Click the endpoint link, click `Published pipelines`.
+3. The deployment with 100 traffic has a `Default` tag.

 Appendix: start a batch scoring job using REST clients
 ------------------------------------------------------